neutrinojs/neutrino/packages/neutrino-preset-node/README.md

 }
 ```

-If you are using `.neutrinorc.js`:
+If you are using `.neutrinorc.js`, add this preset to your use array instead of `--use` flags:

 ```js
 module.exports = {